betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 1. Document final status

    For a project that is quickly ending, there is likely very little resource available to fill in any *massive* gaps in documentation.
-   In addition, the role of any remaining documentation effort should be to try to capture a complete snapshot of the computer science know-how as practical.
+   In addition, the role of any remaining documentation effort should be to try to capture a complete snapshot of the computer science knowledge as practical.
    This could be as simple as bunch of bulleted statements in a `final-status.txt` file at the root of the source code tree.

    The goal is to capture, without too much effort, the software's design objectives, methodologies, and key findings.